 15. Newspaper basket

 One of the best weaving craft ideas for kids is making a newspaper basket.
 Make newspaper tubes using a skewer and glue them into shape.
 Create a base for the basket using cardboard.
 Secure the paper tube around the edges of the base.
 Now, weave as per the desired pattern.
-You can create an over-under pattern to finish the basket.
+You can create an over-under interlock pattern to finish the basket.
 You can stick the newspaper threads in place with glue to make the basket rigid.
 You could even make a newspaper bag using a similar technique.

 16. Woven plastic vases

 Use an empty plastic bottle to create beautiful weavings.
 To get started, cut out the upper section and mouth of a plastic bottle.
 Make even cuts all the way around the remaining bottle to create strips.
 Now, weave the tip of one strip over the other in an intricate pattern to create a solid wall for the vase.
 Paint it with a color of choice or decorate it using pom-poms and warp thread strings.

 17. Hula hoop weaving